Jianbing guozi: History

 In the 1950s, when public-private partnerships were established, most of the food sellers were not affected since they were small vendors.
 From the 1960s to the end of the Cultural Revolution, during which vendors were banned, the private vendors who sold this food disappeared in Tianjin for a while.
 They reappeared during the period of reform and opening up in the late 1970s.
 However, due to the long-term lack of night life for urban residents during the Cultural Revolution, food vendors that originally provided supper options gradually shifted to open in the mornings instead.
-This food is mainly used as a night snack, and gradually becomes the main choice for breakfast in Tianjin.
+This food was mainly used as a night snack, and gradually became the main choice for breakfast in Tianjin.
 However, due to the lack of materials during this period, the preparation and operation techniques of the materials were much rougher than those before the 1950s.
-Without five-spice powder, the taste is not as good as before.
-And at that time, the food was mostly prepared in advance before being sold, and it was processed twice when it was sold, rather than on-site.
+Without five-spice powder, the taste was not as good as before, and at that time, the food was mostly prepared in advance before being sold, and it was processed twice when it was sold, rather than on-site.
 After the supplies gradually became more abundant, the ingredients of the food began to be refined, developed rapidly, and the ingredients were upgraded.
 A new variety of guozi with two slices began to appear.
-The practice of spreading eggs in this food became mainstream.
-Eggs can make the taste softer.
-It can also avoid holes and breakages in the cake skin during spreading.
-At this time, there is a saying of "egg Jianbing guozi ".
+The practice of spreading eggs in this food became mainstream; eggs made the taste softer while also avoiding holes and breakages in the cake skin during spreading.
+At this time, there was a saying: "egg jianbing guozi".

-In May 2008, relevant departments in Tianjin formulated a plan to require Jianbing guozi vendors to unify their brand, appearance and service methods, which also belonged to "actively guiding mobile carts to enter the store, guiding individual stores to develop chains, and guiding chain companies to create brands".
+In May 2008, relevant departments in Tianjin formulated a plan to require jianbing guozi vendors to unify their brand, appearance, and service methods, which also belonged to "actively guiding mobile carts to enter the store, guiding individual stores to develop chains, and guiding chain companies to create brands".
 The program is not feasible.
 In 2017, Zhang Baoyi, director of the Institute of Sociology of the Tianjin Academy of Social Sciences, called on the Tianjin government to support Tianjin's specialty snacks to go out of Tianjin.